How To Feed A Loon

 • Place the meat in a medium-sized bowl, and add all the ingredients except for the peanut oil.

-1½ lbs ribeye, 2 garlic cloves, 3 green onions, 1 medium yellow onion, 2 tbsp soy sauce, 1 tbsp sesame oil, 1 tbsp sugar, ½ tsp black pepper, ½ tsp smoked paprika, ½ tsp cayenne power, 1 tbsp sesame seeds, 1 tbsp chili pepper
+1½ lbs ribeye, 2 garlic cloves, 3 green onions, 1 medium yellow onion, 2 tablespoon soy sauce, 1 tablespoon sesame oil, 1 tablespoon sugar, ½ teaspoon black pepper, ½ teaspoon smoked paprika, ½ teaspoon cayenne power, 1 tablespoon sesame seeds, 1 tablespoon chili pepper

 • Let marinate in the fridge for 2 to 12 hours.